 We can see that, by connecting the load circuit (LED) between the + and − outputs, we obtain an interesting voltage of 48 V, from an input voltage as low as 3.6 V (and even less, as we will see), and with an ample current, since a few milliamperes should be enough.

 On the other hand, the dimensions are very small, except perhaps the height, which depends on the most bulky component: the inductor, of 33 µH.
 It is calculated for the maximum output current.
-By limiting the output current to 10 mA instead of 100 mA, a much smaller SMD inductor could be used, which would reduce the height by almost 2 mm.
+By limiting the output current to 10 mA for example, a much smaller SMD inductor could be used, which would reduce the height by almost 2 mm.

 This device uses an XL6007 integrated circuit from XLSEMI.
-Given the characteristics of this IC, it is only necessary to modify the value of a resistor (R1 on the photo, but R2 in the datasheet) to obtain the desired output voltage, up to 60 V. We can therefore consider increasing this output voltage from ±24 V to ±30 V, which brings us back to the DCC case!
+Given the characteristics of this IC, only the value of a resistor (R1 on the photo, but R2 in the data sheet) needs to be modified to obtain the desired output voltage, up to 60 V. We can therefore easily consider increasing this output voltage from ±24 V to ±30 V, which brings us back to the DCC case!

 For this test, I soldered pins on the terminals, so that the module can be installed on a breadboard.